mariocastro73/bayesian_gLV/README.md

-# Code for manuscript: "Scarse Data, Noisy Inferences, and Overfitting: The Hidden Flaws in Ecological Dynamics Modeling"
+# Code for manuscript: "Scarce Data, Noisy Inferences, and Overfitting: The Hidden Flaws in Ecological Dynamics Modeling"

 ## Python codes
 Codes that implement model reduction for the generalized lotka volterra model